Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Background and Motivation

 All these strategies can be interpreted as perturbations of the original matrix $A$ \cite{troppRandomizedAlgorithmsLowrank2023} that, after particular orthogonal transformations, have peculiar structures that we will exploit.
 A standard result in this field is \textit{Weyl's inequality} \cite[Cor.
 7.3.5]{hornMatrixAnalysis2018},\cite[Cor.
 I.4.31]{stewartMatrixAlgorithms1998}: for any matrix $M$ and for all $i$,

 An analogous result holds for eigenvalues of symmetric matrices \cite[Cor.
 6.3.4]{hornMatrixAnalysis2018},\cite[Thm.
 10.3.1]{parlettSymmetricEigenvalueProblem1998},\cite[Cor.
 III.4.10]{stewartMatrixPerturbationTheory1990}.
 Both results are usually referred to as Weyl's inequality, bound, or theorem.
 As is clear from \cref{eq:Weyl}, this bound neither captures nor exploits the structure of the perturbation $E$.
 Moreover, it does not depend on $i$ so it does not predict the difference between the change of the leading and smallest eigen/singular values.
+We note that for some structured cases, better bounds than \eqref{eq:Weyl} are available, i.e. those that give relative perturbation bounds \cite{drmacNumericalMethodsAccurate2021,Li1998relativeperturbation}.
+However, typically relative perturbation bounds are helpful more for the smallest singular values, and not for the leading ones.
+Notable exceptions are the bounds for the extraction of (leading) singular values by the HMT method in \cite{gu2015subspace,saibaba2019randomized}.
+For this reason, in \Cref{subsec:Saibaba}, we compare our results for HMT with the one in \cite{saibaba2019randomized}.